Frequently asked questions

 "How do you deliver the images?"

-Images are usually delivered in a password protected online gallery.
-For a fee you can purchase a USB drive with all of your images on it.
+Images are usually delivered in a password-protected online gallery and can be downloaded in high-res files.
+For a fee, you can purchase a USB drive with all of your images on it.

 "How long until I will receive my images?"